OI-wiki/i18n/docs/ds/fenwick.md

 The operations that Fenwick tree can have, the segment tree must have;
 The operations that segment tree have, the Fenwick tree does not necessarily have.

-So it seems that choosing segment tree would be **"having it all"**?
+So it seems that choosing segment tree would be **the best choice**?

-In fact, the code of Fenwick tree is much shorter, and the thinking process is clearer.
+In fact, the code of Fenwick tree is much shorter, and the principle is clearer.
 When solving some single-node modification problems, the Fenwick tree is the best choice.

 * * *